The Bankrate promise

 AVMs and home appraisals both aim to accomplish the same thing: provide an idea of how much a property is worth.
 However, there are essential differences between the two.

 For starters, AVMs are typically free.
 In addition, they are easy — you just type in your address.
 Anyone can use an AVM to value a home, even from thousands of miles away.
 And because they rely solely on data, human bias and potential discrimination are not a factor.

 However, AVMs can’t account for more subjective things, such as whether the home is in good repair or the overall vibe of the area.
 That’s where professional appraisals come in.
 Appraisals require a professional to physically visit a property and evaluate it in person.
 They are not free — in fact, appraisal costs can run several hundred dollars or more.
 Pro appraisers will account for many of the things that an AVM would, like the home’s size and number of bedrooms, but they can also account for subjective things that may influence the home’s value.
-While appraisals are slower, they do provide a more accurate picture of a home’s value.
+While appraisals are slower, they provide a far more accurate picture of a home’s value.

 AVM pros and cons

-- Convenience: You can complete an AVM in just a few minutes, or even less, whereas appraisals require appointments, scheduling and in-person visits.
+- Convenience: You can complete an AVM in just a few minutes, or even less, whereas professional appraisals require appointments, scheduling and in-person visits.

-- Cost: Some sites might require a small fee to get access to their AVM, but the majority are free.
-Professional appraisers, on the other hand, cost hundreds of dollars.
+- Low or no cost: Some sites might require a small fee to get access to their AVM, but the majority are free.
+Appraisers, on the other hand, charge hundreds of dollars.